0Zeta/HaliteIV-Bot/WRITEUP.md

 - The third shipyard is placed so that the included area maximizes the halite population, but we also try not to place it near enemy shipyards of players that aren't completely out of the game.
 - After the third shipyard we try to maximize halite population and dominance values (using a really blurry dominance map).

+#### Special regions
+When we have more than one shipyard, we define different regions in the space between/around our shipyards:
+* Farming zone: These positions are the cells we use for growing and harvesting halite.
+* Minor farming zone: These are also farming positions, but they aren't as easy to protect as the real farming positions.
+Therefore we don't let them grow for as long as the others and we don't penalize ships for travelling over them.
+* Guarding zone: The hunting scores of enemies on these positions get increased and our bot takes 1:1 trades when an enemy ships stays there for too long.
+* Border positons: This is simply a border around our plantations along which our guarding ships patrol.
+[INSERT REGIONS GRAPHIC]

 #### Spawning
 For ship spawning we almost always use the simple rule: always spawn until step x; spawn ships at the shipyards with the lowest dominance to reinforce their defenders